U.S. military to boost Philippines presence; China tells army to be prepared

 "There has been no discussion yet on specifics ... (these are) policy consultations and the specifics would be determined by the technical working groups," he told a news conference, saying the new framework was discussed in the context of increasing rotational presence.

-U.S. Assistant Sevretary of State Kurt Campbell said the two allies' relationship was "in a renaissance".
+U.S. Assistant Secretary of State Kurt Campbell said the two allies' relationship was "in a renaissance".

 The discussions come as the Philippines, Australia and other parts of the region have seen a resurgence of U.S. warships, planes and personnel under Washington's so-called "pivot" in foreign, economic and security policy towards Asia announced last year.